Talent in Alberta

 Alberta’s tech sector is maturing and investors are taking note.
-In 2020, the province experienced a record-breaking year for venture capital investment.
-Four Calgary-based tech companies, Benevity, Solium Capital (now Shareworks by Morgan Stanley), RS Energy Group (now Enverus Intelligence Research Inc.), Parvus Therapeutics have reached unicorn status over the last few years.
+For the fifth consecutive year, the province experienced another record-breaking year for venture capital investment in 2022.
+Four Calgary-based tech companies: Benevity, Solium Capital (now Shareworks by Morgan Stanley), RS Energy Group (now Enverus Intelligence Research Inc.) and Parvus Therapeutics have reached unicorn status.

-Alberta is well-positioned to attract global tech firms to scale up their North America footprint while attracting investment into early-stage tech startups.
-It is home to the second most private equity firms in the country and boasts policies and incentives that mirror its entrepreneurial mindset.
-Team Alberta including Alberta Innovates, Alberta Enterprise Corporation (AEC) and regional partners have recently joined forces to launch Start Alberta and a pan-provincial scaleup and growth accelerator program, as part of the broader vision to strengthen the Alberta innovation ecosystem.
+Alberta is well-positioned to attract global tech firms to scale up their North American footprint while attracting investment into early-stage tech startups.
+Alberta is home to the second most private equity firms in the country and boasts policies and incentives that mirror the province’s entrepreneurial mindset.

-Edmonton is one of three national hubs at the core of the Government of Canada’s Pan-Canadian AI Strategy — designed to leverage and grow the country’s expertise in AI and machine learning.
+Edmonton is one of three hubs at the core of the Government of Canada’s Pan-Canadian AI Strategy, designed to leverage and grow the country’s expertise in artificial intelligence (AI) and machine learning (ML).